-- (a) The IME provider training curriculum must be approved by the director before itthe training is given.
-Any party may submit medical service provider IME training curriculum to the director for approval.
-The curriculum must include: - (A) A training outline, goals, objectives, specify the - (B) Goals, - (C) Objectives, - (D) The method of training and the number of training hours, and must include all - (E) All topics addressed in Appendix B.
+(a) The IME provider training curriculum must be approved by the director before the training is given.
+Any party may submit a curriculum to the director for approval.
+The curriculum must include:

+- (A) A training outline,

+- (B) Goals,

+- (C) Objectives,

+- (D) The method of training, and

+- (E) All topics addressed in Appendix B.

-(22)(b) Within 21 days of the IME training, the training supplier vendor must send the director the date of the training and a list of all medical providers who completed the training, including names, and license numbers, and addresses.
+(b) Within 21 days of the IME training, the training vendor must send the director the date of the training and a list of all medical providers who completed the training, including names and license numbers.

-(23)(c) Insurer claims examiners must be trained and certified in accordance with OAR 436-055 regarding appropriate interactions with IME medical service providers.
+(c) Insurer claims examiners must be trained and certified in accordance with OAR 436-055 regarding appropriate interactions with IME medical service providers.